bmeddeb/gitbench/docs/examples/pydantic-repo-manager.md

 ## Key Features Demonstrated

-This example demonstrates several key features of GitFleet's Pydantic integration:
+This example demonstrates several key features of gitbench's Pydantic integration:

-1. **Pydantic Models**: Using Pydantic models for GitFleet's core classes
+1. **Pydantic Models**: Using Pydantic models for gitbench's core classes
 2. **Type Validation**: Automatic validation of data types and values
 3. **Serialization**: Converting models to dictionaries and JSON
 4. **Error Handling**: Catching and handling validation errors